They’re both major Florida cities, but Orlando and Jacksonville are far from similar.

 While Jacksonville might be an up-and-coming city, Orlando has reached peak “trendy” status.
 It has been named the third best city in the country for vegetarians/vegans, second most pet-friendly city, and best place to get married (yep, #1 in the country!).

-It won’t surprise you to know that hospitality is huge here, but there is an emerging tech industry comprising more than 2,000 companies.
+It won’t surprise you to know that the hospitality industry is huge here, but there is an emerging tech industry as well comprising more than 2,000 companies.

 Of course, Orlando isn’t all work and no play.
 There are the theme parks, of course, but that’s not all.
 Conventions, festivals, concerts, state parks, and nature attractions will give you plenty to choose from.
 (Although many residents do have an annual pass to Disney or Universal as well.)
 All this activity does increase the amount of traffic you’ll sit through when living in Orlando.

-Orlando doesn’t have an NFL team, but they do have the Orlando Magic (NBA), the Orlando City Lions (MLS), and the UCF Knights.
+Orlando doesn’t have an NFL team, but they do have the Orlando Magic (NBA), the Orlando City Lions (MLS), the Orlando Pride (NWSL), and the UCF Knights.

 Both Orlando and Jacksonville are thriving cities with great weather, but their location and residents make them completely different cities.

 If you’re looking for more diversity, lots of people, awesome food, and plenty of attractions, Orlando is probably right up your alley.
 If you like the idea of a thriving metropolis, but appreciate Southern hospitality and coastal life, Jacksonville likely floats your boat.

 Either way you choose, these are both winning cities with a lot to offer, so move with the confidence of knowing you’ll be right at home, whichever city you choose.
 The good news is, the distance from Jacksonville to Orlando is about 125 miles, so only a two-hour car trip.
 That means, whichever city you choose to call home, you can still enjoy the attractions of the other without much complication.